susier2016/EarthXHack/README.md

 3. We believe this idea is unique because no one else is focusing on building technology to solve this problem.
 We got the idea from Matthew who is a university student and found that a lot of energy is wasted because his roommate usually forgets to turn off the lights of his dorm room when he goes out or goes to sleep.

-4. This solution solves the problem by integrating multiple sensors into a cohesive application that can tell if people are awake or active in our living spaces.
+4. This solution solves the problem by integrating sensors into a cohesive application that can tell if people are awake or active in our living spaces.
 Depending on that it turns the light on or off.

 5. It works.